 Use this free set of fillable PDF templates to obtain the required approvals and permissions from families.

-Key differences between allergy action plans and medical consent forms
+What are the key differences between an allergy action plan and a medical consent form?

-You use a standard medical consent form during unforeseen general emergencies, such as a fall resulting in a concussion or a seizure, where professional medical help is required immediately.
+Childcare staff use an allergy action plan during daily management, like checking snack ingredients, and during specific allergic emergencies.
+Conversely, staff use a standard medical consent form during unforeseen general emergencies.
+An example includes a severe fall resulting in a concussion, where professional medical help is required immediately.

 To run a safe and compliant childcare program, you must integrate both forms into your enrollment and safety protocols.
-Here is how to manage these documents effectively.
+Administrators should collect documents digitally, train staff regularly, and update files annually to manage these documents effectively.

-You cannot rely on a medical consent form to guide you through an allergic reaction, and an allergy action plan won't help you if a child needs stitches.
-For a child with allergies, both forms are non-negotiable.
-For children without known allergies, the standard medical consent form is often still a mandatory requirement for enrollment.
+Your childcare program needs both forms because an allergy action plan will not provide consent for stitches, and a medical consent form will not provide instructions for an anaphylactic reaction.
+For a child with allergies, completing both forms remains non-negotiable.
+For children without known allergies, the standard medical consent form still functions as a mandatory requirement for enrollment.

 - During enrollment: Make these forms a mandatory part of your admissions packet.
 Do not allow a child to start attending until these forms are signed and on file.